SBGit-2019/Pyside-QCP/README.md

 ## License

-This project is licensed under the GPL v3 License - see the [LICENSE](https://github.com/SBGit-2019/Pyside-QCP/blob/master/LICENSE) file for details.
+This project is licensed under the GPLv3+ License - see the [LICENSE](https://github.com/SBGit-2019/Pyside-QCP/blob/master/LICENSE) file for details.
 Additionally, you can also use this project in commercial projects if you have a commercial license for the used libraries
 - Qt 5.x
 - QCustomPlot 2.x